3. Codespaces

 In the terminal, there are functions loaded for your convenience.
 By creating a new Terminal the Greeting will be shown that includes the links to the exposed apps, the Github pages, the Github Repository, the Dynatrace Tenant that is bound to this devcontainer and some of the tools installed.

-You can create a new Terminal directly in VSCode, type zsh
+You can create a new Terminal directly in VSCode, type zsh or call the function printGreeting and that will print the greeting with the most relevant information.

 Navigating in your local Kubernetes#

-are configured so you can navigate in your local Kubernetes like butter.
+The client kubectl and k9sare configured so you can navigate in your local Kubernetes like butter.

 Exposing the app to the public#